10 Day Kaleidoscope of Guatemala & Honduras

 About Your Sightseeing |

 To ensure a pleasant and fair experience for passengers on our escorted tours, there is a mandatory seat rotation policy on our motor coaches which will be organized by your Tour Manager.
+On river cruises, color-coded group splits may be used for shoreside included and Optional tours.
 Some buses are equipped with toilet facility, however they are strictly intended for emergency use only and often require the vehicle to stop for safety reasons before use.
 When travel dates coincide with religious holidays and national celebrations, some monuments and sites may be closed, sometimes without prior notice.
 On these occasions, escorted touring itineraries may be amended to reflect these closures.
 Occasionally, during holidays and certain periods, and/or due to other unforeseen circumstances including weather conditions, there may be last-minute changes, sometimes after arrival, which may affect the sequence of the tour and locations visited.
 National monuments and tourist sites regularly undergo renovations, which can obscure the monument's view.
 No tour will be canceled due to renovations, however Gate 1 will decide based on the conditions whether to amend an itinerary.
 To respect the privacy of all tour participants, your tour manager will not organize a group photo or collect passenger email addresses for a group list. |

 Land Only Passengers (Escorted Tours) |